 Tally Up's proposal more closely resembles situations where individuals' contribution histories obtained from reports filed with the Commission are used to generate solicitations, which the Commission concluded would violate the privacy concerns of the Act, rather than situations where data is analyzed to derive generalized information for uses other than solicitation, which the Commission concluded would not implicate the Act's privacy concerns.
 For example, in Advisory Opinion 2017-08 (Point Bridge Capital), which the Commission approved, the requestor proposed to score companies based, in part, on their employees' aggregated contributions to certain recipients.
-That requestor did not, however, propose to disclose individual contributors' names and contact information, or make any solicitations, let alone score individual contributors singly or as a group as Tally Up proposes to do.26 Further, neither Advisory Opinion 2015-12 (Ethiq) nor Advisory Opinion 2014-07 (Crowdpac) - which approved proposals to use aggregate contributor data - involved the use of Commission data in a manner that could engender solicitations of individual contributors found in disclosure reports filed with the Commission: Neither advisory opinion involved linking and providing to clients the names of individual contributors and their contact information with analysis of their contribution histories from data filed with the Commission.
+That requestor did not, however, propose to disclose individual contributors' names and contact information, or make any solicitations, let alone score individual contributors singly or as a group as Tally Up proposes to do.
+Further, neither Advisory Opinion 2015-12 (Ethiq) nor Advisory Opinion 2014-07 (Crowdpac) - which approved proposals to use aggregate contributor data - involved the use of Commission data in a manner that could engender solicitations of individual contributors found in disclosure reports filed with the Commission: Neither advisory opinion involved linking and providing to clients individuals' names against names and contribution histories in Commission disclosure reports, like in Advisory Opinions 1985-16 (Weiss) and 2004-24 (NGP), and would provide to its clients at least a partial list of the names and contact information of individuals linked with a segment score derived from the contribution histories of those same individuals.
+Even though a score does not necessarily reflect the contribution history of any given individual within a segment, a segment's score is partly a function of the contribution histories of individuals in the segment.